keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/config.md

 ### OTel example

-This example specifies the URL of the OpenTelemetry collector and that the automatic app discovery should be run every 40 seconds:
+This example specifies the URL of the OpenTelemetry collector and that the automatic app discovery should be run every 40 seconds.
+Additionally the CloudEvents endpoint URL is specified and the blocking of the deployment of the application is disabled in case of the pre-deployment task or evaluation failure.

 ```yaml
 apiVersion: options.keptn.sh/v1alpha2